Quest Outdoor Adventure and Leadership

 The most active, outdoor and adventure oriented summer camps in the region!
 Each week begins with team building on the first day (getting to know each other) with the remainder of the week to include days of: rafting, kayaking, hiking, rock wall climbing, high ropes, low ropes, zip lines as well as many other team development activities, field games, and crafts!

-$245 for first week during the 2022 summer camp season, per camper
+$275 for each during the 2023 summer camp season, per camper

 400 East Second Street